alexch/codelikethis/public/lessons/javascript/recursion.md

 <details>
 <summary>Hint</summary>
 <div>
-You may want to use logic to define edge cases, and breakpoints. e.g.
+You may want to use logic to define the base case, and breakpoints. e.g.

 ```js
 if (number === 1) {